-Screening for Heart Disease in Children
+Screening for heart disease in children

 Simple Screenings & Healthy Choices: Reduce Your Child’s Heart Risk

-In another recent post, you learned how childhood obesity can be a significant risk factor for heart disease, especially when it’s accompanied by factors such as high blood pressure, high cholesterol, diabetes or prediabetes, physical inactivity and an unhealthy diet.
+Childhood obesity can be a significant risk factor for heart disease, especially when it’s accompanied by factors such as high blood pressure, high cholesterol, diabetes or prediabetes, physical inactivity and an unhealthy diet.
 The first line of defense against childhood obesity includes incorporating more physical exercise and nutritious foods into a child’s lifestyle.

 However, obesity is not the only risk factor for heart disease.
 Some children have a higher hereditary likelihood of developing high cholesterol or blood pressure.
 Some have heart defects present at birth that require lifelong monitoring and treatment.
 Others may suffer from chronic illnesses – like type 1 diabetes – or genetic syndromes that raise their risk.

 Screening for heart disease in children is important, especially if they have known risk factors, including: